NCERT Solutions for Class 10 Civics Chapter 4 Political Parties

 Question 5: What are the characteristics of a political party?

-• The presence of a leader, the party workers and supporters.
+• Parties have a defined organisational structure with leaders, party workers and supporters.

 Question 6: A group of people who come together to contest elections and hold power in the government is called a ____________.